Faizrepos/CRYPTOSENT/README.md

 ## 💡 Author Note

-This project was created by **Faiz** - Undergraduate C.A. student and aspiring developer with skills in NLP, sentiment analysis, and full-cycle project implementation.
+This project was created by **Faiz** - Undergraduate C.S. student and aspiring developer with skills in NLP, sentiment analysis, and full-cycle project implementation.

 > I personally studied and created this project.
 I would also encourage others who are interested.
 I have given recommendations to help you run this project on your devices.
 Thank you!